TheresaLui/SelfHelpContent_v2/articles/microsoft.datalakestore/datalakestore-recover-deleted-account.md

 ## **Recommended Steps**

-* Follow our [Best Practices](https://docs.microsoft.com/azure/data-lake-store/data-lake-store-disaster-recovery-guidance) for protecting your data to ensure that accidentally deleted content can be recovered in the future
+* Follow our [Best Practices](https://docs.microsoft.com/azure/data-lake-store/data-lake-store-disaster-recovery-guidance) for protecting your data to ensure that accidentally deleted content can be recovered in the future.